hawc/housing/README.md

 # Housing

-This is going to be a database for large panel system-buildings (Plattenbauten) in Germany, currently work-in-progress (or rather under construction).
+Grosswohnsiedlungen.de is a database for large housing estates in Germany, currently work-in-progress.

 It is based on the following technologies:

-- Next.js 13
+- Next.js
-- React 18
+- React
 - TypeScript
-- Tailwind CSS 3
+- Tailwind
-- Github Actions
 - Prisma & PostgreSQL